MelomanCool/url-match/README.md

 The last "/" can be made optional, like so "/?".

-Mininal possible path consists of a single character: "/", but it's better to use "/?"
+Shortest possible path consists of a single character: "/", but in general it's better to use "/?".

 Examples:
 `/` will match only the path `/`.